 Benjie Williams, HLS President/CEO is a Job Corps Career professional.
-Mr. Williams has been employed by five (5) major Prime Job Corps Contractors throughout a career which has been solely in the Job Corps industry and spans more than twenty-five (25) years.
+Mr. Williams has been employed by five (5) major Prime Job Corps Contractors throughout a career in the Job Corps industry which spans more than twenty-nine (29) years.
 Within Job Corps, he has served in almost every position from Residential Advisor to Vice President of Job Corps Operations, where he was responsible for oversight of four (4) center prime contracts and two subcontracts with a small business prime contractor.
 He has also served as Director of Job Corps Operations, Corporate Manager of Job Corps Operations, Center Director (at the Flint and Treasure Island Job CorpsCenters), Deputy Director (Brunswick JCC), Residential Living Manager ( North Texas JCC), Residential Living Manager and Counselor ( Atlanta JCC) and Center Standards Officer (CSO) (Hawaii Job Corps Center).

 Mr. Williams has served on Workforce Development Boards in the states of Michigan and California.
 As a result of his work on the Workforce Development Board in Michigan, he was appointed by the Governor of the State of Michigan to serve as a member of the State’s Council of Labor and Economic Growth.
 Mr. Williams has also held positions in the field of adult corrections, where he served as a Programs Warden, providing oversight for academic and vocational programs, substance abuse treatment, and chaplaincy services for 2,000 inmates at a privately operated State Jail Facility in Texas.
 Mr. Williams has a Bachelor’s Degree in Sociology from Bethune-Cookman College and a Master’s Degree in Administration of Justice from the University of Hawaii at Chaminade.

-Mike Rose, Director, Job Corps Operations-Finance and Administration, coordinates the finance and administration services of all HLS.
-Mr. Rose has a Bachelor’s Degree in Accounting with over 29 years of accounting experience, including over over 18 years in Job Corps operations.
+Mike Rose, Chief Financial Officer, coordinates the finance and administration services for HLS.
+Mr. Rose has a Bachelor’s Degree in Accounting with over 34 years of accounting experience, including over over 22 years of direct Job Corps financial and operations experience.
 He is involved in all phases of Job Corps Finance and Administration at the corporate and center operations level to include cost analysis, budgeting, forecasting, strategic planning, vouchering, 2110 submission and analysis, and financial preparation/review.
 He is responsible for working with the center staff to achieve goals; verifying center compliance with Federal Acquisition Regulations; ensuring that centers are in compliance with the PRH, WIOA and the Department of Labor’s policies and procedures including acquisition, accountability and control, physical inventory and reconciliation, utilization, maintenance and disposal of personal property.

 Brad McCormick, Center Director (Fred G. Acosta Job Corps Center)-Mr. McCormick has over 10 years of experience in Job Corps.
 In his many roles as a Job Corps professional, he has worked as Director of Administration, Director of Career Readiness, and Career Development Services Director.
 His achievements are numerous.
 He is an experienced, educated professional with expert knowledge of all levels of Job Corps operations: career technical training, academic management, community relations, budget development, fiscal management and control, financial development, program development and operations, volunteer leadership development, strategic planning, personnel administration, staff development, and risk management.

-Human Learning Systems, LLC, also receives guidance and support from a 12 member Advisory Committee, representing various sectors (i.e., education, finance, workforce development, employers, government, etc.) that are crucial to advancing the growth and relevance of the company’s core mission.
+Human Learning Systems also receives guidance and support from a 12 member Advisory Committee, representing various sectors (i.e., education, finance, workforce development, employers, government, etc.) that are crucial to advancing the growth and relevance of the company’s core mission.